buckster123/Prompt-Dungeon/SPGS.md

 10. **Continuous Repeating Verse**
     The entire song builds on a single repeating verse structure with variations in instrumentation or intensity, avoiding traditional choruses.
 Used in ambient, alternative, or minimalist music.
     Examples: "Tomorrow Never Knows" by The Beatles, some tracks by Philip Glass.

-# Expanded Compendium of Alternative Song Structures

-This expanded compendium adds more song structures beyond the initial list, drawing from music theory and various genres.
-Each entry includes a description, typical components, and examples.

 11. **Ternary Form (ABA)**
     Consists of an initial section (A), a contrasting middle section (B), and a return to the initial section (A), providing a sense of departure and return.
 Common in classical pieces and adapted in some pop and folk songs.